Watts-College/cpp-526-template/schedule.md

 Play the video below for an overview of objects and assignment in R.

-* How to open a new script in RStudio
+* How to open a new script in RStudio.
-* Arithmetic and the order of operations
+* Arithmetic and the order of operations.
-* Creating different objects with assignments
+* Creating different objects with assignments.
-* Using objects algebraically and arithmetically
+* Using objects algebraically and arithmetically.
-* Common conventions and limitations in naming objects
+* Common conventions and limitations in naming objects.

 Visit the [chapter](http://ds4ps.org/dp4ss-textbook/ch-033-calculator.html).